gnudatalanguage/gdl/paper/paper.md

   Faulty Language is neither open-source nor free as in free speach and thus users cannot report or fix problems in its source code.
 Neither IDL nor FL fulfill modern requirements for freely reproducible research.

-The GDL project is an international effort to create a free software clone of Interactive Data Language (IDL) or Precision Visuals - Workstation Analysis and Visualization Environment (PV-WAVE), preserving the capability to run the vast body of scientific legacy codes without any technical, legal or financial constraints.
+The GDL project is an international effort to create a free software clone of IDL and PV-WAVE languages, preserving the capability to run the vast body of scientific legacy codes without any technical, legal or financial constraints.
 GDL has been developed for over four decades with public funding throughout academic institutions around the world.
 The initial development was done by **Marc Schellens** almost 20 years ago (commit history preserved on GitHub dates back to 2004) and since then a continuous development has